simdjson/simdjson_experiments_vldb2019/results/skylake/minified_inputs/README.md

 Execute the `compute.py` script while in this directory.
+Results are in millions of CPU cycles.

 ```
                                                  original   minified